epw/consensus/Consensus Book.md

 ### Initial Expectations and Safety Rules

 This is a game centered around humans with magical abilities, called Mages.
-It is set in modern times, in a world that looks more or less like our own, at least to ordinary people.
+It is set in modern, or at least semi-modern, times, in a world that looks more or less like our own, at least to ordinary people.
 It is meant to explore questions of humanity.
-It will not ____.
+It will not glorify violence, having power over your fellow humans, or exclusionary rhetoric.
+We get enough of that in the default reality, and Mages are drawn from marginalized communities as a general rule, not from those who already have the most power.

 Roleplaying involves vulnerability, and any game set in familiar times and dealing with philosophical questions can easily bring up topics that may make some people uncomfortable or even unwelcome.
 We very much want to support the use of the game to explore personal issues, but never at the expense of the players’ wellbeing.
 Thus, before even looking at the characters, here are some rules to follow throughout the game to help everyone push themselves exactly as far as they want to go, but no farther.

-#### Discuss Themes
+#### Discuss and Align Themes

 The best thing you can do is talk about themes as a table.
 Find out what you all are interested in playing for.
 It doesn’t have to be exhaustive, but this is the time to find out whether you’re aiming for a game with a lot of romance and scheming, or a lot of hard looks at inequality, or peering into horrors beyond comprehension.
 Don’t hold things in reserve here.
 Learning what everyone expects so you can spring a surprise genre shift on them not only damages trust, it won’t work very well in a world where Mages really can shape reality.
 Be forthcoming with the truth.
 This won’t have to limit you.
 If you want to see Mages have to deal as they uncover one terrifying secret after another, tell the table that.
 If that excites them as much as it does you, it can be a great basis.
 Don’t forget that you shouldn’t be coming up with those secrets yet, though.

 Pay particular attention to anything that players say they don’t want to see.
 Don’t push them on it, either, just be sure that you’ll be steering away from those topics.
 Note that these won’t necessarily be as simple as particular topics.
 "I don’t want the game to be about faeries" is fine, but so is “I don’t want to play a character who is abandoned by others.”

+#### Explicit Safety Mechanics

+Because of the vulnerability inherent in roleplaying, and roleplaying potentially difficult themes, it is important that you use some form of explicit safety mechanic at your table.
+There are many available, and we have included a sample of them here, ones that we've found work well for Consensus.
+If you have a favorite safety mechanic, we highly encourage you to bring it with you to this game.

-#### The X Card
+##### The X Card

-##### Credit for this mechanic goes to John Stavropoulos
+###### Credit for this mechanic goes to John Stavropoulos

 Give every player an index card with a large, clear ‘X’ on it.
 Explain that at any time, any player may raise or clearly tap their X card.
 If this happens, we immediately edit out whatever was X-carded.
 No explanation of why is necessary, or should be requested.
 If there is an issue, anyone can call for a break to discuss it privately.

 This ensures that everyone at the table remains in control of what they will be exposed to, without having to figure out and list hard lines ahead of time.

-#### [Dial It Up/Down?]
+##### [Dial It Up/Down?]

 [Likely some form of these would be useful]

 ### Magic

 Consensus is fairly flexible in the type of magic it showcases, but there are some starting points to know so you’re all on the same page.
 Small, subtle magic is easily accessible to most Mages.
 Magic does not inherently carry a cost, we don’t track a mana pool that determines what spells we can cast, and so effects which are likely only noticed by the Mage in question may be produced at almost any time.
 Larger effects, more in line with advanced but still modern technology, are achievable with effort and help, or with practice.
 Technically, there is no true limit to what a determined Mage can achieve, but their achievement may be tempered by a great many caveats.
 Reality has ways of reigning in obvious magic, such that this is not a game where you can expect to see Mages casually flying through the air, being pointed up at by curious bystanders.
-But, a Mage’s life will be full of magic, both their own and other people’s, and it will be enough to help them with their problems but never truly make them all go away.
+But, a Mage’s life will be full of magic, both their own and other people’s, and it will be enough to help them with their problems, cause some other problems, but never truly make them all go away.

 ### Introduce Playbooks